 And there’s a small parking lot on either side of the road by the trailhead.
 But (and this is a big but) it’s often full.

-Plan on the lot being full if you’re going in busy times.
+Plan on the lot being full if you’re going during busy times.

 There also seems to be a shuttle stop right by the trailhead as well.
 And I can see one at Sugarlands as well.
 I’ve never taken this nor do I have great information.
 But if you’re at the park, I bet the visitor centers would have more information!